-The most confusing scenario to me (that seems to happen way more than it should) is males, who are usually more visual than females, sending explicit pictures of themselves to their female partners, because they would really like to receive an explicit picture from their partner.
-They therefore assume that their partner would like the same.
-Meanwhile, their female partners, who are usually more sentimental than males, may actually prefer some flowers or a nice card with a thoughtful handwritten message, but males don’t seem to understand this, because it’s typically not something that they would ever want to receive.
+The most confusing scenario to me (that seems to happen way more than it should) is males, who are usually more visual than females, sending explicit pictures of themselves to their female partners because they would really like to receive a graphic image from their partner.
+They, therefore, assume that their partner would want the same.
+Meanwhile, their female partners, who are usually more sentimental than males, may actually prefer some flowers or a lovely card with a thoughtful handwritten message, but men don’t seem to understand this, because it’s typically not something that they would ever want to receive.
 Therefore they don’t see the point.
 Big mistake!
 Just ask Kevin James:

 This is where understanding the five love languages, written about by Gary Chapman in various books, becomes very handy.